codeface-io/SwiftObserver/README.md

 ### Select

-Use the `select` filter to receive only one specific message. `select` is available on all *Observables* that send `Equatable` messages.
+Use the `select` filter to receive only one specific message. `select` is available on all *observables* that send `Equatable` messages.
 When observing a *Mapping* produced by `select`, the closure takes no arguments:

 ```swift
 let notifier = Var("").new().select("my notification")